Toll in Poland

 Most countries in Europe charge toll fees.
-Fees are charged for using many motorways, expressways, tunnels and bridges.
-The revenue is used, among other things, to expand and maintain the road network as well as to finance road safety measures.
+Fees are levied for the use of many motorways, expressways, tunnels and bridges.
+The revenue goes, among other things, towards the expansion and maintenance of the road network as well as road safety measures.

-• Road safety and traffic management: intelligent traffic systems
+• Road safety and traffic management: intelligent transport systems

 • Environmental protection: measures to reduce noise and emissions

-This means that privately financed concession motorways are subject to tolls for all motor vehicles, while vehicles up to 3.5 t gross vehicle weight (GVW) may use publicly financed motorways free of charge.
-As a result, all vehicles over 3.5 t are subject to tolls on all motorways (both privately and publicly financed).
-If you would like to learn more about concession motorways, feel free to take a look at our guide.
+In principle, a toll can be charged as a vignette, a distance-based toll or as a special toll.
+In Poland, there is no classic vignette requirement.
+Instead, a distance-based toll applies on certain motorway sections.
+Accordingly, privately financed concession motorways are subject to tolls for all motor vehicles, while vehicles up to 3.5 t GVW may travel toll-free on publicly financed motorways.
+It follows that: all vehicles over 3.5 t are subject to tolls on all motorways (privately and publicly financed).
+If you would like to find out more about concession motorways, please visit our guide.

 Distance-based toll (up to 3.5 t GVW)

-For vehicles up to 3.5 t (e.g. cars and motorcycles), tolls generally apply only on privately operated motorway sections.
-Depending on the route, payment is made at toll stations (cash or credit card) or electronically.
+For vehicles up to 3.5 t (e.g. cars and motorcycles), tolls generally only apply on privately operated motorway sections.
+Payment is made depending on the route at toll stations (cash or credit card) or electronically.

 Vehicles up to 3.5 t GVW